 Bad debts are deductible for CIT purposes, provided certain conditions are fulfilled and justifying documents are made available.
-Starting 1 January 2020, deduction of bad debts up to MDL 1,000, for which the statute of limitation has exceeded three years, is allowed.
+Deduction of bad debts up to MDL 1,000, for which the statute of limitation has exceeded three years, is allowed.

 Charity and sponsorship expenses are deductible for CIT purposes if borne for the benefit of public authorities and public institutions financed from the state budget, as well as non-profit organisations and family-type foster homes within certain conditions, at up to 5% of taxable income.